Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in, direct from New York City, from the heart of the metropolis.

 What's the point of a republic whose leaders won't use a bathroom when a Martin O'Malley staffer is in there?

-I uh I don't see the point of that.
+I don't see the point of that.

 Why?

-I don't I don't I don't know about that.
+I don't know about that.

 I don't know about that, Mr. Snurdley.

-He wouldn't have had any hang ups about that.
+He wouldn't have had any hang-ups about that.

-So there's you can't have a republic in which your political leaders won't use a bathroom in which there's a Martin O'Malley staffer.
+So you can't have a republic in which your political leaders won't use a bathroom in which there's a Martin O'Malley staffer.

-Uh so that's the uh that's that's the latest breaking development.
+So that's the latest breaking development.

-Franklin Graham, Billy Graham's son, uh, yesterday, I think it was, tore up his membership card in the Republican Party.
+Franklin Graham, Billy Graham's son, yesterday, I think it was, tore up his membership card in the Republican Party.

-Uh they normally they're given the choice between just merging into the ruling party, uh, and that's what they that's what they choose to do.
+They normally, they're given the choice between just merging into the ruling party.

 It has outlived its usefulness.